Holistic Addiction Treatment Programs & Rehab Centers Near Me

-Holistic treatments attract people who might otherwise not be interested in conventional treatments, make them more comfortable with entering treatment, and may make them more willing to try other, research-based treatments that provide a greater likelihood of long-term recovery.
+In some cases, holistic treatments could attract people who might otherwise not be interested in conventional treatments, make them more comfortable with entering treatment, and may make them more willing to try other, research-based treatments that provide a greater likelihood of long-term recovery.
 In addition, the use of these therapies can help people feel more at ease, more productive in their treatment response, and generally better able to cope with the challenges of detox and rehab.
-For these reasons, holistic practices can be a positive complement to the more research-based modalities that experts consider to have a greater chance of resulting in lasting abstinence from addictive drugs.
+For these reasons, holistic practices can be a positive complement to the more evidence-based modalities.

 Most experts agree that conventional, research-based detox and treatment for addiction, provided through a residential program, is more likely to support an individual in maintaining recovery.
 The holistic label may indicate a wide range of complementary or alternative treatment offerings.
 When considering various rehabilitation centers, people may need to do some research into what each specific location advertises as holistic offerings.
 They may need to ask about the therapies offered, the training of the people providing the therapies, and the cost of care, for example.